starwolves/space/README.md

 ## Getting Started

 ### [License](https://github.com/starwolves/space/blob/master/LICENSE)
-This project has a non-standard and non-commercial license, please read it and agree to it before you continue.
+This server-side project has a non-standard and non-commercial license, please read it and agree to it before you continue.
 Find the license [here](https://github.com/starwolves/space/blob/master/LICENSE).

 ### Dependencies